-In July 2019, in Part 1, we discussed about detection of internal thefts and frauds in a company.
+In July 2019, in Part 1, we discussed about detection of internal fraud and employee theft in a company.
 In Part 2 here we are discussing about ways for fraud prevention.
-Internal fraud by employees in a workplace can be catastrophic to any company, it can be life threatening to a small business with limited resources.
+Internal fraud and employee theft in a workplace can be catastrophic to any company, it can be life threatening to a small business with limited resources.

 The top down approach

 If the foundation is shaky, the entire organizational structure can not be expected to have solid integrity.
 It is by no means to assume that all employers are squeaky clean, free from greed themselves.
 If employees see their employers stealing from the company or others, “monkey see monkey do.”

 The “tone at the top” — includes management’s core values, beliefs, integrity and execution thereof, set the tone of the organization and influence the workplace and all the people within the organization.
 Enron is a good example, as we discuss in our article “The Seven Signs of Ethical Collapse: How to Spot Moral Meltdowns in Organizations”, published Nov.
 1st, 2019.